Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 Rush doesn't.

-Uh what he wants to do is to get us back stable economically.
+What he wants to do is to get us back stable economically.

-And his arguments are pretty open.
+And the Americans are pretty open.

-Uh, you know, we we label people, we label him a progressive, we label him as the most liberal U.S. Senator.
+We label him as the most liberal U.S. Senator.

-But I found every time I worked with him that he had tremendous common sense, and he didn't abandon his principles to embrace mine.
+But I found every time I worked with him that he had tremendous common sense and he didn't abandon his principles to embrace mine.

 Exactly.